About South Korea

 - The LG Pay White Card can be used as a credit card as well as for ATM withdrawals and for payments in shops.

-- There is no credit card interbank settlement system, therefore, each bank determines what settlement system is used.
-Visa and MasterCard use their own international bank schemes.
+- There is no credit card interbank-settlement system, therefore, each bank determines what settlement system it uses.
+Visa and Mastercard use their own international bank schemes.

 - The brands Cashbee and T-money currently dominate the pre-payment market and are used throughout South Korea for small payments such as at shops and on transportation networks.

-- Korea is one of the biggest e-commerce markets in Asia, with an annual e-commerce growth rate of 20.5% (2017; statista.com).
-This is due largely to high internet and smartphone penetration - by some estimates the highest in the world - and a developed electronic payment infrastructure.
+- Korea is one of the biggest e-commerce markets in Asia, with an annual e-commerce growth rate of 16% and revenue of KRW71 trillion in 2019.
+This is due largely to high internet and smartphone penetration – by some estimates the highest in the world – and a developed electronic payment infrastructure.

-- Mobile transactions are the dominant driver of e-commerce.
+- Mobile transactions are the dominant driver of e-commerce, with 60.8% of transactions being mobile commerce in 2019.
 Two in three Koreans have used mobile apps to shop for goods and services (McKinsey), and the recent development of simplified payment systems has only increased usage in the sector.
 Popular digital wallets are Samsung Pay, Naver Pay and Kakao Pay.
 Local retailers have also launched their own mobile apps.

 - Similarly, mobile banking is very common, with 47% of banking customers conducting banking transactions using a mobile banking app one or more times a week (2017; RFi Group).